HKati/pulse-release-gates-0.1/README.md

 ## How to cite

 If you use PULSE in research or production, please cite this repository and the forthcoming arXiv preprint:

-**PULSE — Release Gates for Safe & Useful AI, EPLabsAI (2025).**
+**PULSE — Release Gates for Safe & Useful AI**, EPLabsAI (2025).
+DOI: `10.5281/zenodo.<ID>` • Preprint: `arXiv:2509.xxxxx`

 ---